 Namche Bazaar is the last stronghold of civilization on the trek, and we enjoyed it to the fullest.
-We returned to Namche by 1pm and spent the rest of the day drinking in the many bars, wandering the shops, buying souvenirs, and enjoying the mountain views.
+We returned to the town by 1 pm and spent the rest of the day drinking in the many bars, wandering the shops, buying souvenirs, and enjoying the mountain views.

 Hiking time: 7 hours